-Incorrectly rotated object - the SL1 will print it without issue, however, removing the supports may leave small marks on the detailed (and most important) part of the obiect.
+Incorrectly rotated object - the SL1S will print it without issue, however, removing the supports may leave small marks on the detailed (and most important) part of the object.

-Bridging doesn't work the same way as with FFF/FDM

-in this case would most likely lead to layer separation due to peeling forces.
+Bridging doesn't work the same way as with FFF/FDM 3D printers.
+The SL1S cures a single layer at a time, which in this case would most likely lead to layer separation due to peeling forces.
 Tilt the object by 45° and generate supports to print this object without issues.